 Here, $A_{2s}(\alpha Z)$ denotes the relativistic factor for the $2s$ system, $B(\alpha Z)$ denotes the photon exchange contribution to first order, and $x^{2s}_{\text{rad}}$ parametrizes the radiative corrections for the lithium-like system.
 Moreover, $\delta_{2s}$ and $\varepsilon_{2s}$ again denote the nuclear charge distribution and BW correction, respectively.
-We want to highlight the fact that the photon exchange contributions are given in a $1/Z$ expansion, since every photon exchange provides a factor of $\alpha$, and thus an overall factor of $1/Z$ in the usual $Z\alpha$ expansion of atomic properties.
+We note that the photon exchange contributions admit a $1/Z$ expansion, since each exchange provides a factor $\alpha$ in the $Z\alpha$ expansion.
 We calculate the energy shift induced by the spin-dependent interaction between an electron and the nucleus.
-To interpret the coupling of the pseudoscalar to the nucleus, we use the single-particle Schmidt model~\cite{SchmidtModel}.
-In this model, the spin of a nucleus with an odd number of nucleons is due to the orbital motion and intrinsic spin of only one valence nucleon.
-The spins and orbital angular momenta of all other nucleons sum up to zero and do not contribute to the spin-dependent coupling.
-Hence, the electron couples to that valence nucleon only.
-This approximation implies that we model a spin-$\frac{1}{2}$ particle as carrying the spin of the whole nucleus \cite{leimenstoll}.
-Thus, we give the corresponding interaction Lagrangian as
+To model nuclear couplings of new particles, we use the single-particle Schmidt model~\cite{SchmidtModel}.
+Here, the spin of a nucleus with an odd number of nucleons arises from the total angular momentum of the valence nucleon.
+All other nucleons do not contribute to the spin-dependent coupling.
+Hence, the electron effectively couples to that valence nucleon only \cite{leimenstoll, SchmidtModel}.
+We therefore interpret the interaction as a coupling to the dipole operator $\pmb{\mu}_N = g^{\text{NP}}_I \pmb{I}$, where $g^{\text{NP}}_I$ is the new physics associated nuclear $g$-factor evaluated using nuclear shell states.
+Although reasonably well-justified, this assumption could be improved upon \cite{Kimball_2015}.
+We account for the introduced error by adopting conservative constraints based on the nuclear model comparison in ~\cite{Kimball_2015} (see the Appendix for details).
+We represent the corresponding interaction Lagrangian as

 Here, $\psi_k$ denotes the Dirac field of the electron $e$ or nucleon $N \in \{n,p\}$, where $n$ denotes the neutron, and $p$ the proton.
-Moreover, $g_{k}$ is the respective coupling constant of the pseudoscalar to the indexed particle, $\phi$ the pseudoscalar field, and $\gamma^5$ denotes the fifth Dirac gamma matrix.
-Using the non-relativistic approximation for the dynamics of the nucleon, one obtains the following potential from the aforementioned interaction Lagrangian \cite{Fadeev_2019,Dzuba_2018}
+Moreover, $g_{k}/y_k$ is the respective coupling constant of the pseudoscalar/vector field to the indexed particle, $\phi/Z_{\mu}$ the pseudoscalar/vector field, and $\gamma^5/\gamma^{\mu}$ denote the Dirac gamma matrices.
+Using the non-relativistic approximation for the dynamics of the nucleons, one obtains the following potential from the aforementioned interaction Lagrangian \cite{Fadeev_2019,Dzuba_2018}